cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Implement ASR Between Regions (az-101-01).md

    > **Note**: Before you start this task, ensure that the template deployment you started in the first exercise has completed.

-1. In the the Azure portal, navigate to the blade of the newly provisioned Azure Recovery Services vault **vaultaz1010102**.
+1. In the Azure portal, navigate to the blade of the newly provisioned Azure Recovery Services vault **vaultaz1010102**.

 1. From the **vaultaz1010102** blade, configure the following replication settings: